rjk79/Data-Structures-Algorithms-System-Design/README.md

 # Data Structures and Algorithms
 This is my personal Data Structures and Algorithms study guide for coding interviews.
-It is based off of what many practice websites, articles, papers, and online courses recommend and it covers all of the fundamentals.
+It is based off of what many practice websites, articles, papers, and online courses consider fundamental.

 ## Table of Contents
 - Dynamic Programming